epmcj/nextflix/README.md

 # nextflix

 ### TODO:
-- Create test cases (with artificial data) for client-server communication.
+- Create a way to finish the transmission.
 - Check the control socket (in the server) for possible timeout problems.

 ## (!)
 Python 3.2+ required